 Not to contradict my earlier answer, but the question of technology going out of control is also valid, of course.
 I mentioned that science and technology are window dressing for the real themes that speculative fiction talks about, but these stories you’ve listed play into that by showing how uncritically embracing all technology, and ignoring human experience, can lead to disaster.

-“The economics of writing favours long-form, because short story collections typically sell badly.”
+“The economics of writing favour long-form, because short story collections typically sell badly.”

 How does writing fiction compare to writing news?